 When users log into the system for the first time, no measures will be associated with the account.
 The user’s first step is to load a measure into the account to begin testing the measure with the Bonnie application.
 The New Measure dialog, as shown in Figure 6, prompts the user to upload a measure.

 The user may either upload a measure now or close this display and upload a measure later.
 After one or more measures have been uploaded, this page displays the current set of measures loaded into the system along with the subpopulations and stratifications associated with the measures.
 The Measure Dashboard allows users to navigate to the details of individual measures, upload a new measure, or update the definition of an existing measure.

-The steps for loading a new measure into Bonnie are as follows:

-Click the “Upload” button (item #3 in Figure 5) on the Measure Dashboard, which opens the New Measure Dialog shown in Figure 6.
+Upload a new measure by clicking the “Upload” button (item #3 in Figure 5) on the Measure Dashboard, which opens the New Measure Dialog shown in Figure 6.

-On the New Measure Dialog:

-Choose a MAT export zip file.

-Bonnie requires your Value Set Authority Center (VSAC) credentials when you upload a new measure.

-(1) If you do not already have VSAC credentials, click the link that says, “Register for VSAC”, which will take you to the Unified Medical Language System (UMLS) Terminology Services page to register for a UMLS License.
-The credentials entered here will serve as your VSAC credentials.

-Specify if the value sets are Draft or Measure Defined.
-Draft will always get you the latest version of the value sets regardless of what is in the measure.

-Specify if the measure is eligible professional (EP) or eligible hospital (EH).

-Specify if the measure is Patient-based or Episode of Care.

-Click the “Load” button.